-- 1. Remove any transit tape and packing and inspect for any evidence of mishandling which might affect the performance.
-Each unit is flame tested before it leaves the factory and as a result there may be slight discolouration around the burner ports. - 2.
-Detach the burner unit from the convector box by removing two screws (See figure 10).
-Lift the burner unit clear. - 3.
-It is important that the grommet supplied in the loose parts pack is fitted to the hole in the rear of the convector box.
+1. Remove any transit tape and packing and inspect for any evidence of mishandling which might affect the performance.
+Each unit is flame tested before it leaves the factory and as a result there may be slight discolouration around the burner ports.

+2. Detach the burner unit from the hotbox by removing two screws (See figure 11).
+Lift the burner unit clear.

+3. It is important that the grommet supplied in the loose parts pack is fitted to the hole in the rear of the hotbox.